Did You Eat Too Much-a family having their holiday dinner

 • DO give yourself a pep talk.
 Try something short that you can repeat to yourself when that leftover pumpkin pie is staring you down.

-For example, One day of splurging is not the end of the world.
-I can and will get back on track.
-Nutrition Expert and Best-Selling Author Joy Bauer.
+For example, one day of splurging is not the end of the world.
+I can and will get back on track: Nutrition expert and Best-Selling Author Joy Bauer.
 One-Day Detox Plan, Or Ate Too Much.

 This Post Has 2 Comments